-Indicate the quorum required to present lists for the election of one or more members by non-controlling interests (pursuant to Art.
+Indicate the number of meetings held during the year: 11 Indicate the quorum required to present lists for the election of one or more members by non-controlling interests (pursuant to Art.
 147-ter TUF): the quorum established by CONSOB (for 2021 equal to 4.5% of the Company's share capital, pursuant to CONSOB regulation n.
 44 of 29 January 2021)